The early years of a marketer: my time at prep school

 Scrapes, avoiding piracy and deploying charm

 As I approached my 11th birthday, I moved into the bit of the school where you started preparing properly for 13+ exams, and had a French teacher who was actually French, and also my form tutor for the year.
 It would be fair to say that it took us most of the academic year to mutually adapt to one another.
 On her notice board behind her desk, she had pinned an initially menacing wodge of yellow, A5 detention slips, for convenient access.
 They compelled recipients, like me, to stay for an hour after school on the next Wednesday.

 One particular week in the first half of the autumn term, our teacher had put me and R.P. in detention.
 The next day she announced that, because so many people in the class were getting detentions, we and anyone else from then on earning an after-school detention from then on would also spend every breaktime for a week (morning, lunch and afternoon) in a classroom copying out a French dictionary.
-(The policy was dropped after the week in question.)
+(By the following when, when I wasn’t in detention, the policy had been dropped.)

 J.C., who had also been given a detention that week but from another teacher, was livid with me and R.P., correctly blaming us (and mostly me) for his lengthy and tedious extra punishment.
 Fortunately, no one liked J.C., so I think the sentiment of the class was on my side.
 Allan helpfully dropped in one breaktime to gloat and inform us that our French teacher expected us to complete a sizeable section of the dictionary (about twice what we had time for) and that our teacher would check it, though I suspect he made that all up.